edgeworx/docs/content/en/docs/guides/build.md

 {{< /alert >}}

 #### Requirements
-- Mac (Linux & Windows coming soon)
+- MacOS (Linux & Windows coming soon)
 - 5GB or more of free disk space
 - Video source (like a built-in web cam or attached USB cam)
 - Basic command line knowledge